McCalla93/devops-bootcamp/Project1/readme.md

 sudo apt install nginx

-i Started my Nginx server by running the sudo systemctl start nginx command, i enabled it to start on boot by executing sudo systemctl enable nginx, and then i confirmed if it's running with the sudo systemctl status nginx command.
+i started my Nginx server by running the sudo systemctl start nginx command, i enabled it to start on boot by executing sudo systemctl enable nginx, and then i confirmed if it's running with the sudo systemctl status nginx command.

 I went back to my EC2 dashboard and copy my Public IPv4 address.